Oral Surgery and Extractions

 Dentures require an adjustment period in order to be used comfortably.
 Advancements in technology and materials help dentures to look more natural and provide for a better overall fit.
 Even though they may look natural, dentures aren’t used the same ways as natural teeth.

 Speaking and eating with dentures will take practice over several weeks or months.
-If you have any problems like clicking, gum irritation, or slipping, Dr. Han will work with you to correct any problems so that you can put your best smile forward.
+If you have any problems like clicking, gum irritation, or slipping, our dentist will work with you to correct any problems so that you can put your best smile forward.

 Dental implants are an increasingly popular way to replace missing teeth.
 They not only support crowns, bridges, and dentures, but they also take the place of the roots themselves.